SakurajimaMai02/Piano-Scores/README.md

-# fdp-cfg
+# Piano Scores
-some configs for fdpclient
+to be continue